 NAMI Family Support Group is a peer-led support group for family members, caregivers and loved ones of individuals living with mental illness.
 Groups generally meet on a monthly basis but may meet weekly.
 The hallmark of a NAMI support group is leveraging the collective knowledge and experience of the other participants.
+Registration is not required; you may attend at any time.

 What You Should Expect